Acekorneya/Ark-Survival-Ascended-Server/README.md

 - `-beta`: Switches to beta mode, using the beta branch for updates and beta Docker images.
 - `-stable`: Switches to stable mode, using the master branch for updates and stable Docker images.
 - `-API <TRUE|FALSE> <instance_name|-all>`: Enables or disables AsaApi for specified instance(s).
+- `-api-recovery`: Check and recover API instances with container restart - useful for automatic monitoring via cron.
 - `-version`: Displays the current version of POK-manager.

 ### Examples